CMAH: Function in humans

 Neu5Gc has been found in normal human tissue, with larger amounts found in fetal and cancerous tissues.
 Studies suggest that Neu5Gc could be an excellent cancer cell marker.
 Since Neu5Gc can only be made by functional CMAH, which is not present in humans, researchers have searched for alternative sources of Neu5Gc in humans.
 Current research indicates that Neu5Gc is incorporated into human tissues through consumption of red meats and dairy.
 This incorporation process involves macropinocytosis, delivery to the lysosome, and export of free Neu5Gc to the cytosol via the sialin transporter.

 Because Neu5Gc differs from Neu5Ac by only one oxygen, it is handled like a native sialic acid by human biochemical pathways.
 The immune system does not work the same way, however; all humans have varying amounts of a diverse spectrum of anti-Neu5Gc antibodies.
 If Neu5Gc is constantly being incorporated into tissues due to a diet heavy in red meats and dairy, anti-Neu5Gc antibodies cause chronic inflammation, especially in blood vessels and the linings of hollow organs.
 These sites are also common places for atherosclerosis and epithelial carcinomas, both of which are associated with red meat and dairy consumption and are aggravated by chronic inflammation.
 Red meat ingestion and chronic inflammation have also been associated with diseases like type-2 diabetes and age-dependent macular degeneration, so Neu5Gc may be linked to the development of these disorders as well.

 Recent data suggests that the hypoxic conditions in carcinomas can up-regulate the expression of the lysosomal sialic acid transporter necessary for Neu5Gc incorporation into human tissues.
 In addition, growth factors may activate enhanced macropinocytosis, which can increase Neu5Gc incorporation.
 Studies have shown that fetal tissues are also capable of taking up Neu5Gc from maternal dietary sources, which may explain elevated levels of Neu5Gc in the human fetus.

 The presence of Neu5Gc in various biotherapeutics derived from animal products may impact human health and is still being studied.
 Some complications could include immune hypersensitivity reactions, reduced half-life of the biotherapeutic in circulation, immune complex formation, increase of Neu5Gc antibody concentration, enhanced immunoreactivity against the biotherapeutic polypeptide, and directly loading more Neu5Gc into tissues.

 Animal model

-Mice with Cmah knocked out display many human-like traits when it comes to running endurance and cardiovascular vulnerabilities, especially in reaction to the consumption of red meat.
+Cmah-knockout mice were developed at the University of California, San Diego by the glycobiologist Ajit Varki and colleagues, and mirror many human-like trait alterations when compared to wildtype mice in running endurance and cardiovascular vulnerabilities, and in inflammatory reaction to the consumption of red meat, which contains Neu5Gc.
 Knockout mice do not automatically generate anti-Neu5Gc antibodies, however; this is thought to be due to a lack of stimulation from bacteria that have taken Neu5Gc into their lipopolysaccharide shell, which naturally happens in humans.
 Manual immunization with Neu5Gc-laden red blood cells is required to generate these kind of antibodies.